top of page

 Other than the restaurant, Penzance itself didn't really imprint itself on my memory.
 The main parts of the town looked like any generic town in the UK and it has none of the charm of St Ives with its gorgeous winding streets, whitewashed cottages and old English shopfronts.

-All in all Cornwall gets my recommendation for a short break.
+100% yes - Cornwall certainly gets my recommendation for a short break.
 Flights come through Newquay airport in the north-west but it's not served very well by public transport unless you're travelling on to one of the big towns like Padstow.
 St Ives, though one of the most famous spots in Cornwall, is not readily accessible at all from the airport, though it does have a train line.
 It's a relaxed and easy place to spend time.
 People here really love the outdoors and are walking their dogs on the beaches in all weathers.
 We loved the pace of life and would definitely come back again with friends.
 We've been raving about it ever since.

 Recent Posts